skift-org/skift/manual/utilities/cat.md

 ## Description

-Not to be confused with the animal, cat reads multiple files and prints their contents to `out_stream`.
+Not to be confused with the animal, cat reads multiple files and prints their contents to `stdout`.